ExampleDriven/freemarker-example/README.md

 freemarker-example
 ==================

-This is a simple example of freemarker with Spring it demonstrates the following :
+This project demonstrates the use of freemarker with Spring.
+It shows the following  :

 - Initializing freemarker as a singleton Spring bean
+- Loading freemaker templates from classpath
 - Freemarker directives :
     - if
     - include
     - list
+    - placeholder replacement